 - The more the subject of the email points directly to the one issue, the easier it is to identify in your inbox or findable by search

 Most modern email clients or web application display your inbox as a list of items.
 The two elements are most helpful to visually filter through this list are:

 - and the subject line of the email.

-When composing an email you determine the recipient(s).
+When composing an email you define the recipient(s).
 There can be multiple email addresses in the recipients field, seperated by commas.
-The person or people listed here are the primary audience of the message.
+The person (or people) listed here are the primary addressees of the message.

-As a secondary level, you can add further email addresses to the CC-field, which stands for carbon copy.
-You "CC" people to keep them informed about the fact that this information is communicated or to allow them access to it for later reference.
+You can add further email addresses to the CC-field, which stands for carbon copy.
+You “CC” people to keep them in the loop about the content of the message or to allow later access for reference.

 A third level of recipients is the BCC-field (blind carbon copy).
 Email addresses added here are not visible for any of the other recipients.
 They will also not be included in when the email action “reply“ (or reply all) is used.

 Email can be seen as a replacement for postal mail and letters.
 Its style and tone follow the same basic rules.